-What I love about my Christian workplace group - Anastasya
+What I love about my in house Christian group - Anastasya

 About 6 months after I had joined KPMG*1, I was over at a friend’s place and her mum, who also works at KPMG, asked if I’d had a chance to join the Christian group?